 Leptin is a satiety factor in rodents.
-Mice unable to produce
+Mice

 In obese humans, however, leptin levels are elevated, consistent

 with greater fat tissue.
 In general, the elevated leptin levels

 decrease with weight loss.
 It is possible that this decrease

 and consequent weight regain.
 Leptin is limited in its therapeutic

 to the appetite-reducing effects of leptin.